 Here at ShootDotEdit, we specialize in wedding photo editing services for pro photographers.
 We also provide valuable resources that help you with your photography.
 In previous posts, we talked about a few essential tips for how to take the richest, most natural, and memorable images when shooting the engagement session or posing the bridesmaids.
 This week, we are again focusing on the art of wedding photography poses by sharing 3 tricks to better groomsmen poses.

 We know that the bride gets most of the attention on the big day, but it is important not to discount the groom.
-After all, there wouldn’t be a wedding without both of them, and the rules to posing the women do not always apply when posing the men.
+After all, there wouldn’t be a wedding without both of them, and the rules for posing the women do not always apply when posing the men.
 No matter what the wedding attire, the guys have spent time and money to look their best.
 Plus, one of the best ways to make the bride happy is to make her husband look good!
 Here are a few ways to make posing the groomsmen a breeze.

 Focus on the Details

-Focusing on details are just as important for both men and women.
+Focusing on details is just as important for both men and women.
 Just because they are men doesn’t mean you should be any less concerned with the details.
 Make sure they have their boutonnieres on and straight.
 Check that their jackets are lying appropriately.
-Remember that, often times, they may not wear suits or tuxes.
+Remember that, oftentimes, they may not wear suits or tuxes.
 Your signature style can aid you as you utilize the details of both their clothes and the environment.
 They will appreciate your trained eye to know they are looking their best.
 (The bride will appreciate it too!).

 Remember to include wedding groomsmen poses with any interesting props that they might have.
 Whether they are wearing sunglasses, pocket watches, cuff links, or crazy socks, these are details that were important enough to include and shouldn’t be overlooked.
 In fact, these details can be used to your advantage when taking photos.
 Another important tip is to make sure to minimize any distractions or disturbances in these photos.